auth0/node-jsonwebtoken/README.md

 `secretOrPrivateKey` is a string, buffer, or object containing either the secret for HMAC algorithms or the PEM encoded private key for RSA and ECDSA.
 In case of a private key with passphrase an object `{ key, passphrase }` can be used (based on [crypto documentation](https://nodejs.org/api/crypto.html#crypto_sign_sign_private_key_output_format)), in this case be sure you pass the `algorithm` option.
+If `jwt.verify` is called asynchronous, `secretOrPublicKey` can be a function that should fetch the secret or public key.
+See below for a detailed example

 `options`: